Hemophagocytic lymphohistiocytosis: Pathophysiology

 The underlying causes, either inherited or acquired, lead to an unchecked immune response when exposed to triggers.
 Impaired NK-cell cytotoxicity is the hallmark of HLH.
 All genetic defects for familial HLH are related to granule-dependent cytotoxicity.
-This inability to remove infected and antigen-presenting cells and terminate the immune response leads to uncontrolled proliferation and activation of the immune system with release of excessive cytokines.
+This inability to remove infected and antigen-presenting cells and terminate the immune response leads to uncontrolled proliferation and activation of the immune system with the release of excessive cytokines.
 These cells then infiltrate organs, releasing more cytokines, which gives the clinical picture.
 The fever is caused by IL-1, IL-6 and TNF-alpha; the cytopenia is due to the suppressive effect on hematopoiesis by TNF-alpha and TNF-gamma.
 TNF-alpha and TNF-gamma may also lead to inhibition of lipoprotein lipase or stimulate triglyceride synthesis.
 Activated macrophages secrete ferritin and plasminogen activator leading to hyperfibrinolysis.

 Diagnosis

 The blood count typically shows decreased numbers of blood cells—including a decreased number of circulating red blood cells, white blood cells, and platelets.
 The bone marrow may show hemophagocytosis.
 The liver function tests are usually elevated.
 A low level of the protein albumin in the blood is common.

-The serum C reactive protein, erythrocyte sedimentation rate, and ferritin level are markedly elevated.
-In children, a ferritin above 10000 is very sensitive and specific for the diagnosis of HLH, however, the diagnostic utility for ferritin is less for adult HLH patients.
+The serum C reactive protein, erythrocyte sedimentation rate, and ferritin levels are markedly elevated.
+In children, ferritin levels above 10000 μg/L are very sensitive and specific for the diagnosis of HLH, however, the diagnostic utility for ferritin is less for adult HLH patients.

 The serum fibrinogen level is usually low and the D-dimer level is elevated.